DiscordKt/discordkt.github.io/docs/concepts/commands/Optionals.md

 }
 ```

 This accepts an optional `AnyArg`, meaning the command can be called with 0 or 1 arguments.
 The `optional` function can be called on any `ArgumentType`.
-We then provide a default value as a fallback if none is provided by the user.
-This default value is also type-safe, meaning that the type of default must match the output of the ArgumentType.
+The provided default value will be used if no input is provided by the user.
 In this case, when called with no arguments, the value of the text is `"Hello"`.